amterp/rad/README.md

 ### Script management

-- Rad comes with CLI tools for managing your scripts, making them quick and easy to search, access, and use.
+- Rad as a CLI tools allows for management of your scripts, making them quick and easy to search, access, and use.

-### Framework designed for scripts
+### Encourages self-documenting scripts

 - Rad encourages the documentation of scripts by having it built into the language.
 There's syntax for documenting the overall script as well as its args.
-- The declaration of args themselves also provides useful information that Rad leverages to generate helpful usage strings for your scripts, to make them user-friendly.
+- The declaration of args themselves also provides useful information that Rad leverages to generate helpful usage strings for your scripts, such as types or constraints, to make them user-friendly.
+- RSL's syntax is designed to be self-explanatory and readable to anyone.
+No arcane use of symbols or inscrutable keywords.

 ## Why *not* Rad?

 - Rad aims to make writing 95% of your scripts better and easier.
 However, the last 5% may involve bespoke, complex logic, better suited for general-purpose programming languages such as Python or Bash.
-- You can get quite far with Rad, as RSL provides utilities for the most common things devs want, but it will inevitably be lacking something that a more general-purpose programming language would offer.
+- You can get quite far with Rad, as RSL provides utilities for the most common things devs would want, but it will inevitably be lacking something that a more general-purpose programming language would offer.
-- The hope is that these complex scripts are few and far between, so that Rad can make your life easier 95% of the time, and require you to pull out the heavy-duty 'general' tooling only once in a while.
+- The bet is that these complex scripts are few and far between, so that Rad can make your life easier 95% of the time, and require you to pull out the heavy-duty 'general' tooling only once in a while.